kunal-jaggi/android-m-permissions-forward/README.md

 ```

 ### Download Android M Developer Preview
 To test revoking app permissions at runtime, you will need Android M Developer preview SDK Manager.
-You can download preview SDK from the following link
+You can download the M preview SDK from the following link
 http://developer.android.com/preview/index.html

 ### Support